-- status or not.
-Concerns over MRIP data in 2020 due to COVID-19 and potential changes to those 2020 values lead the PRT to support maintaining Connecticut's de minimis status for one more year.
-If Connecticut exceeds the de minimis threshold again next year, then the PRT will recommend against granting de minimis status.
-The PRT will continue to monitor the situation and recommends the Board approve the de minimis requests from Massachusetts, Connecticut, and Florida. - Increased collection of information regarding discards and bycatch of weakfish in both commercial and recreational fisheries by way of increased observer coverage, logbook reporting, and other fishery-dependent data collection methods. - The PRT recommends focusing on better understanding the potential range expansion and additional research into links between weakfish population dynamics and life history variability in response to environmental factors such as land use patterns, climate change, etc. This includes a better understanding of their winter migration offshore and subsequent spawning events based on a recent tagging studies in 2020 (Krause et al. 2020a, 2020b).
+- Connecticut has maintained de minimis status since 2003.
+However, the PRT noted that Connecticut's harvest is above the de minimis threshold for the third year in a row.
+As recorded in last year's Weakfish FMP Review, the PRT agreed if Connecticut exceeded the de minimis threshold again this year, then the PRT will recommend against granting de minimis status.
+The PRT noted Massachusetts' harvest was also above the de minimis threshold, but this is the first year this has occurred.
+As Connecticut maintained de minimis status for several years despite being over the threshold to see if it was a consistent trend, the PRT recommends the same policy be applied to Massachusetts.
+The PRT recommends the Board approve the de minimis requests from Massachusetts, Georgia, and Florida.
+The PRT does not recommend de minimis status for Connecticut, and Connecticut has since withdrawn their request. - Increased collection of information regarding discards and bycatch of weakfish in both commercial and recreational fisheries by way of increased observer coverage, logbook reporting, and other fishery-dependent data collection methods. - The PRT recommends focusing on better understanding the potential range expansion and additional research into links between weakfish population dynamics and life history variability in response to environmental factors such as land use patterns, climate change, etc. This includes a better understanding of their winter migration offshore based on a recent tagging studies (Krause et al. 2020a, 2020b).